Spring 2015 Registration for Re-admitted Students

 Preventing Problems with Registration:

 - Begin the registration process early.
 This will give us time to resolve any issues that come up.
-If you wait until the deadine to submit your registration requests, issues that arise may have to wait until the add/drop period for resolution.
+If you wait until the deadine to submit your registration requests, issues that arise may have to wait until Add/Drop II for resolution.

 - Check the current registration numbers for your course choices in Polaris.
-You may not register at this time for courses that are full or closed until the add/drop period.
+In order to add a course that is full, the instructor must give you a class size override.
 You may wish to email the instructor of a full or closed course, however, and ask to be added to a waiting list.

 - If a course you've chosen has labs, you will only be able to register for it if you can also be registered for one of its labs.
 Submit your add requests for both the course and the lab at the same time.